Okaada/okaada/README.md

 # :pushpin: Hi there!
 ##  I'm Ravel Sbrissa Okada

-- Software Developer and Cyber Security Student :computer:
+- Software Developer and Cyber Security Student in my free time :computer:
 - Working at Programmer's Beyond IT
 - Brazillian